 - Current major in science, technology, engineering, math, or health sciences

 - One or more of the following apply:

 o Be considered low income

-o Parents or guardians did not graduate from a college or university
+o Parents or guardians did not graduate with a bachelor’s degree

 o Have a disability

 Applications from first or second year and transfer students are especially encouraged!